How we’ve helped Ford improve the way they measure carbon emissions and fuel consumption.

 EU legislations require car manufacturers to improve their fleet average CO2 emissions levels by 2020 or face a levy.

-In 2010, our Powertrain and Vehicle Research Centre (PVRC) joined up with Ford on an innovative government-funded knowledge transfer project (KTP).
+In 2010, our Powertrain and Vehicle Research Centre (PVRC), which is now IAAPS, joined up with Ford on an innovative government-funded knowledge transfer project (KTP).
 They worked together to develop commercially affordable procedures, techniques and tools to improve precision of carbon dioxide measurement.
 The aim was to embed the results of our research into the company’s vehicle emissions laboratory at Dunton.

 As a result of the project, Ford was able to assess the effects on emissions of any potential vehicle enhancements more accurately.
 This helped them to reduce carbon emissions and fuel consumption in the Ford product range.